 The SSA doesn’t just ask you these questions and take your word for it.
 Instead, their Disability Determination Services (DDS) consults medical records and a variety of experts to determine the answers.

-Strengthening Your Application With the Help of an Attorney
+Strengthening Your Application With the Help of a Social Security Attorney

 As many as 70 percent of initial SSDI applications are denied each year because the applicant failed to meet one of the criteria listed above.
 Often, the denial comes down to an incomplete application.
 When you work with the Social Security disability attorneys at Keller & Keller in Indianapolis, we will make sure your application is complete and that you have strong accompanying evidence.
 When the DDS evaluates your application, they will look at your employment, tax, and medical records, talk to vocational and medical experts, and ask you questions about your limitations.
 You can strengthen your application by making sure you have complete records—including a history of following doctors’ orders—and reliable evidence.

 Contact Keller & Keller for SSDI Applications or Appeals in Indiana